 It began on June 12, 2014, when three Israeli Jewish adolescents hitchhiking home from an Israeli settlement in the West Bank went missing.
 Their disappearance led to a wide-ranging search for their abductors, called “Operation Brother’s Keeper,” which saw the arrest of hundreds of Palestinians.

 The search efforts ended on June 30 when the teens’ bodies were discovered in a field near Hebron.
 (The suspects, Hamas members Marwan Qawasmeh and Amar Abu-Isa, remained at large until they were killed by the IDF in a September 23 shootout.)
-On July 2, a day after the hitchhikers’ burial, three Jewish settlers seeking revenge for their death abducted a 16-year-old Palestinian boy from the steps of his father’s store in Shuafat, East Jerusalem.
+On July 2, a day after the hitchhikers’ burial, three Jewish settlers seeking revenge for their death abducted a 16-year-old Palestinian boy from the steps outside his father’s store in Shuafat, East Jerusalem.
 The boy’s burned body was found hours later in a forest on the outskirts of the city.

-By July 8, in the midst of responding riots in Arab neighborhoods and rocket fire from the Gaza strip, Israel and Hamas-governed Gaza were at war.
+By July 8, in the midst of responding riots in Arab neighborhoods and rocket fire from the Gaza Strip, Israel and Hamas-governed Gaza were at war.

-These killings and the conflict that followed — codenamed “Operation Protective Edge” by the IDF — remain vivid in the collective memory of Israelis and Palestinians, but accounts of precisely what happened often diverge.
+These killings and the conflict that followed — code-named “Operation Protective Edge” by the IDF — remain vivid in the collective memory of Israelis and Palestinians, but accounts of precisely what happened often diverge.
 So when filmmakers Hagai Levi, Joseph Cedar and Tawfik Abu Wael came together to make a fictional portrait of these events, they decided the best practice would be to allow for contradictions.